sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Unify Layer Colors](images/unifyLayerColors.png)

 ### Usage
+1. Unlock all layers.
+Keep the layers that colors you do not want to change locked.
-Select a target layer, and run this script.
+2. Select a layer that will be the reference color, and run this script.

 > [!NOTE]
 > Sublayers are also supported.